pharmbio/Nima_Msc_Presentation/README.md

 Overview Mode: Press the »ESC« or »O« keys to toggle the overview mode on and off.
 While you're in this mode, you can still navigate between slides.

+Jump to Slide:bYou can skip ahead to a specific slide using reveal.js' jump-to-slide shortcut.
+Here's how it works:

+Press G to activate
+Type a slide number or id
+Press Enter to confirm